Inhalt

 Being an eBay seller can be fun, flexible and of course highly lucrative.
 It’s the second most important online marketplace in the US and remains a popular shopping site for billions of users around the world.

-Home to well-known brands and kitchen table enterprises, eBay attracts individuals and businesses because it remains one of the most accessible ecommerce platforms to start selling from.
+Home to well-known brands and kitchen table enterprises, eBay attracts individuals and businesses because it remains one of the most accessible eCommerce platforms to start selling from.

 There are no massive overheads to worry about; no rates to pay, typically no staff to employ and no utility bills to worry about.
 However, nothing comes entirely for free and, in return for access to a global audience of shoppers, eBay charges fees for you to advertise your products on its venue.